realJoshLee/TODO-OPENSOURCE/README.md

 ## _A minimal and useful task manager that you control._
 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

+## Notice
+Absolutely no extra support will be given other than what is found in the support docs.
+There will be no email support.
+We are not responsible for any data loss or data corruption.
+We are not responsible for warranties being voided by installing this software.
+We're not responsible for any data being leaked from a hack on your deployment.
+By downloading, you are agreeing to this notice.

 ## Updating
 All of the users data is pulled from a MariaDB SQL server so updating code to a newer release is as simple as it can be.
 When a new relase comes along, download the code from the repo and place it on your web server.